eXascaleInfolab/bench-vldb20/README.md

 ## Build

-- Build all the algorithms and Testing Framework using the installation script located in the root folder:
+- Build all the algorithms and Testing Framework using the installation script located in the root folder (takes ~1min):
 ```bash
     $ sh install_linux.sh
 ```